curlygirltech/Getaway/README.md

 # ShareSpace

 ## Overview

 Sharespace is an app where hosts give guests access to their homes for the best stays in their place of choice.
 Hosts are able to post their home(s) for stay and guests can plan and book their accommodations based on the dates and rates.
 Your home away from home, Sharespace aims to give you the perfect getaway.

 ## MVP

-Responsive and fuctional Front-end with working links Full CRUD Backend using Ruby on Rails
+* Responsive and fuctional Front-end with working links
+* Full CRUD Backend using Ruby on Rails
-3 tables (one with association)
+* 3 tables (one with association)

 ## Goals

-Fully functional full-stack app with full CRUD capabilities using Ruby on Rails.
+Functional full-stack app with full CRUD capabilities using Ruby on Rails.
 This will also include a database with 3 tables, showing at least one association

 ## Libraries and Dependencies

-Use this section to list all supporting libraries and dependencies, and their role in the project.

 |     Library      | Description                                |
 | :--------------: | :----------------------------------------- |